 Physical infrastructure drives costs in three main ways:

-Data center infrastructure management best practices significantly reduce these costs by ensuring that power, people, and floorspace are used with maximum efficiency.
+Data center infrastructure management best practices significantly reduce these costs by ensuring that power, people, and floor space are used with maximum efficiency.
 At large enterprises, these savings can be substantial.
-Improved data center economics are important to small-to-midsize enterprises as well, since their costs are proportionally greater due to lesser economies of scale.
+Improved data center economics is important to small-to-midsize enterprises as well since their costs are proportionally greater due to lesser economies of scale.
 And for service providers, these savings translate directly into increased profitability (see Service Provider Challenge section).